squidney541/MATH545/appendix/gaussian_elimination_process.md

 each step of this process we eliminate the elements in column
 $i$ below the diagonal.

+## Step 1:

-1. The process begins with the matrix
+The process begins with the matrix

 $$
     \left(\begin{array}{@{}*{1}{c}|c@{}}
         A & b